 Before that, Red Velvet Cake was colored with natural, non-alkalized cocoa powder, which gave it a reddish-brown hue.
 If you use a natural cocoa powder, you can increase your chances of ending up with a reddish-brown cake, but to call it “red” would be a stretch.

-Today’s Red Velvet Cake typically uses a little bit of cocoa powder and buckets of red food coloring (okay, maybe not buckets, but 1 to 2 tablespoons), to give it that signature eye-popping flair.
+Today’s Red Velvet Cake typically uses a little bit of cocoa powder and buckets of red food coloring (okay, maybe not buckets, but 1 to 2 tablespoons, which is a lot of food coloring!) to give it that signature eye-popping flair.

 Despite my earnest efforts, I was unable to find a natural option that rendered a red or even reddish-brown cake.

 Friends, I tried everything.
 There are plenty of recipes on the internet boasting that their Paleo Red Velvet Cakes are colored with either beets or natural food dye, but in my kitchen, two tries with beets and two tries with natural food dyes ended in the same result: Brown Velvet Cake.
 Not red.